2005 Coca-Cola 600: Race recap

 Meanwhile, Jimmie Johnson, the only Hendrick Motorsports driver in contention after teammates Jeff Gordon, Brian Vickers, and Terry Labonte had crashed and Kyle Busch had fallen back, was in fourth for the final restart with five laps remaining.
 After passing pole-sitter Ryan Newman and Carl Edwards, Johnson had a shot to win the race and beat Bobby Labonte.
 With four to go, Johnson closed the gap from a few car lengths to be on Bobby Labonte's back bumper with three to go.
 On the final lap, Johnson attempted to pass Labonte on the inside but was not able to get there and went back behind Labonte.
 In the final two corners, Johnson tried the outside and was able to make it stick and Johnson beat Labonte to the finish by .027 seconds, the closest finish in Lowe's Motor Speedway history since the introduction of electronic scoring.
 The win was Johnson's third consecutive 600, a NASCAR record, passing six drivers (Jeff Gordon, Dale Earnhardt, Darrell Waltrip (twice), Neil Bonnett, and Buddy Baker) for the record.
 It was also Johnson's third win in a row at Lowe's.
 Edwards, Jeremy Mayfield and Newman rounded out the top five, Greg Biffle, Martin Truex Jr., Dale Jarrett, Ken Schrader, and Rusty Wallace closed out the Top 10.

-Call of the final lap
+Lap 400 call

 The race was broadcast on Fox Sports, with Mike Joy, Larry McReynolds, and Darrell Waltrip as commentators.
-A transcript of the final lap.
+Neil Goldberg was producer and Artie Kempner was director.
+The call of the final lap has become one of motorsport's signature calls.
+This is the transcript of the final lap.